trilinos/trilinos.github.io/pages/packages/shylu/shylu.md

 The Domain Decomposition methods in ShyLU are a one-level hybrid direct/iterative approach based on Schur complements, two-level balancing domain decomposition method (bddc) and Overlapping Schwarz methods (FROSch).

 The one-level hybrid direct/iterative approach based on Schur complements was developed to provide robustness similar to sparse direct solvers with less memory use.
-This has been particulary effective for circuit simulation problems.
+This has been particularly effective for circuit simulation problems.

 [FROSch](https://shylu-frosch.github.io) can be used for both one-level overlapping Schwarz and two-level GDSW (Generalized Dryja-Smith-Widlund) type preconditioners.
 FROSch has been shown to be effective in several applications including land-ice simulations.